paulamatdesign/uxscores/descriptions/ueqs.md

-# UEQ-S

-Name: UEQ-S (User Experience Questionnaire – Short)

-Author(s)-Date: Laugwitz, B., Schrepp, M. & Held, T. - 2008
+# User Experience Questionnaire - Short (UEQ-S)

+## Authors

-Principal article: Laugwitz, B., Schrepp, M. & Held, T. (2008).
+Laugwitz, B., Schrepp, M. & Held, T. (2008).
 Construction and evaluation of a user experience questionnaire.
 In: Holzinger, A. (Ed.): USAB 2008, LNCS 5298, 63-76. [https://www.researchgate.net/publication/221217803_Construction_and_Evaluation_of_a_User_Experience_Questionnaire](https://www.researchgate.net/publication/221217803_Construction_and_Evaluation_of_a_User_Experience_Questionnaire)

 ## Items